 What questions should I ask the representative of the Regional Center?

 The terms and conditions under which an investor will invest in a Regional Center are governed by the legal documentation.
 It is critical to understand that these terms and conditions vary depending on the Regional Center.
-We may assist you in this process or you may retain a 3rd party consultant to assist with due diligence.
 In any event, the investor should be asking the following questions:

 Is an Escrow Account used?
 If so, what are the terms of the escrow?
 Some freeze the funds until there is an approval of the petition; some freeze the funds until a certain number of investors’ petitions have been approved by USCIS; some do not use an escrow account.
 Some may seek to gain your authorization to release funds from escrow because of pressure from the borrowing company, which does not want to wait for the funds.

 What happens if the petition is approved but the visa is denied?
 It is possible that USCIS approves the petition, but at the consulate, the investor receives a denial on an admissibility ground (e.g., criminal, security, medical).
-Some refund the entire sum; some refund $500,000; some will refund depending on the reason for the denial; and some may not refund at all.
+Some refund the entire sum; some refund $900,000; some will refund depending on the reason for the denial; and some may not refund at all, i.e. the sum will remain invested.

 2. Management Company